debunking the "all-natural” industry

 the word "disorder" itself carries an implicit judgment, suggesting deviation from a norm that’s as artificial as it is unattainable. what is the norm? is it blind compliance with a system that commodifies human labor, destroys communities, and erodes authenticity? is it an existence predicated on the relentless pursuit of productivity at the expense of human life? to feel despair in the face of such a system is not merely natural but necessary. it is the act of feeling that signals our humanity and yet, this humanity is rendered suspect and labeled dysfunctional.

-the tautology at the heart of psychiatric discourse—that you’re depressed because you have depression, and you have depression because you’re depressed—exposes the hollowness of its own foundations. bravo. enlightening stuff. as if saying someone is drunk because they’ve been drinking explains anything. meanwhile, this empty-headed garbage parades itself around in the lab coat of “science.” to conflate description with causation is to traffic in circular reasoning, and yet such sophistry is perpetuated through a scientific authority that operates solely on ideology, not fact. the grotesque reduction of said depression to a "chemical imbalance", which is factually incorrect, constitutes as one of the most insidious triumphs of late capitalism. this notion is not only propagated by the pharmaceutical-industrial complex, but also bolstered by the DSM-5—the diagnostic manual whose very existence is financially sustained by big pharma. it pathologizes “symptoms” (which is, in reality, a euphemism for “thoughts & emotions”) while leaving the disease—societal dysfunction—intact.
+the tautology at the heart of psychiatric discourse—that you’re depressed because you have depression, and you have depression because you’re depressed—exposes the hollowness of its own foundations. bravo. enlightening stuff. as if saying someone is drunk because they’ve been drinking explains anything. meanwhile, this empty-headed garbage parades itself around in the lab coat of “science". to conflate description with causation is to traffic in circular reasoning, and yet such sophistry is perpetuated through a scientific authority that operates solely on ideology, not fact. reducing depression to a "chemical imbalance" is a grotesque oversimplification, not to mention factually incorrect, and one that serves the interests of late capitalism all too well. this notion is not only propagated by the pharmaceutical-industrial complex, but also bolstered by the DSM-5—the diagnostic manual whose very existence is financially sustained by big pharma. it pathologizes “symptoms” (which is, in reality, a euphemism for “thoughts & emotions”) while leaving the disease—societal dysfunction—intact.

-when we talk about mental illness, we assume that there’s a definite pathology, as there is in physical disease. you can look at the lungs of a lifelong smoker & see the inflammation of the airways, the thickening of the tissue, the scarring caused by repeated exposure to toxins. here one finds concrete evidence of cause and effect. there is no such evidence in mental illness. there are no physiological parameters to mental illness. it is, in this sense, a construct we’re applying, with no real measurement of it. suffering is scrutinized for signs of neurochemical aberration but not contextualized within the lived realities of the individual. the mind, in its inseparable relationship with existence itself, cannot be divorced from its environment. the language of psychiatry does not heal—it categorizes, catalogues, and neutralizes suffering until it’s stripped of its context and rendered another manageable statistic. by offering a lexicon of disorders—depression, anxiety, bipolarity—it transforms psychological pain into objects to be labeled, prescribed for, and tucked away. the relief it promises is not one of healing but of subduing—of making the inconvenient truths of human suffering palatable and profitable.
+when we talk about mental illness, we assume that there’s a definite pathology, as there is in physical disease. you can look at the lungs of a lifelong smoker & see the inflammation of the airways, the thickening of the tissue, the scarring caused by repeated exposure to toxins. here one finds concrete evidence of cause and effect. there is no such evidence in mental illness. there are no physiological parameters to mental illness. it is, in this sense, a construct we’re applying, with no real measurement of it. suffering is scrutinized for signs of neurochemical aberration but not contextualized within the lived realities of the individual. the mind, in its inseparable relationship with existence itself, cannot be divorced from its environment. the language of psychiatry does not heal—it categorizes, catalogues, and neutralizes suffering until it’s stripped of its context and rendered another manageable statistic. by catagorizing human suffering into clinical labels—depression, anxiety, bipolar disorder—this guarantees a visit to a state-sanctioned expert and a routine stop at the pharmacy. the relief this promises is not one of healing but of subduing.

-capitalism is not a neutral backdrop; it is a system that demands human disconnection as the price of its survival. the only agenda of capitalism is the destruction of everything, even human life, so long as the economy thrives. it reduces individuals to economic units whose worth is measured by their productivity. it insists on a reality in which suffering is never understood as systemic but always personal, always the fault of the individual who is insufficiently strong, resilient, or well-adjusted, and the same reasoning is applied to suicide, supposedly another “free choice”. to seek within this society the means of repair is to fall into its trap: you are not challenging your prison, you are rearranging its bars.
+the only agenda of capitalism is the destruction of everything, even human life, so long as the economy thrives. it reduces individuals to economic units whose worth is measured by their productivity, it insists on a reality in which suffering is never understood as systemic but always personal, always the fault of the individual who is insufficiently strong, resilient, or well-adjusted, and the same reasoning is applied to suicide, supposedly another “free choice”. to seek within this society the means of repair is to fall into its trap.

-in recent years, it has become almost compulsory to celebrate the proliferation of "mental health awareness," a phrase so nauseatingly self-congratulatory it should come with a trigger warning. we are assured, with no small amount of corporate-sponsored pageantry, that society has progressed to a place of enlightenment where stigma is being dismantled. what is paraded as awareness is, in fact, an orchestrated acquiescence to a narrative dictated by the industry that profits most handsomely from it. awareness implies understanding, yet what passes for understanding today is little more than the parroting of industry-approved slogans and the unquestioning acceptance of psychiatric orthodoxy. the act of feeling itself has been medicalized; to experience sadness is to invite suspicion, to admit to grief is to elicit concern. happiness, once understood as fleeting and conditional, has now been commodified as the default state—an entitlement, even—and any failure to achieve it becomes evidence of personal defect. we are told not only that we are broken but that we were born broken—that within our biology lies the origin of our misery.
+in recent years, it has become almost compulsory to celebrate the proliferation of "mental health awareness," a phrase so nauseatingly self-congratulatory it should come with a trigger warning. we are assured, with no small amount of corporate-sponsored pageantry, that society has progressed and that stigma is being dismantled. what is paraded as awareness is, in fact, an orchestrated acquiescence to a narrative dictated by the industry that profits most handsomely from it. awareness implies understanding, yet what passes for understanding today is little more than the parroting of industry-approved slogans and the unquestioning acceptance of orthodoxy. the act of feeling itself has been medicalized; to experience sadness is to invite suspicion, to admit to grief is to elicit concern. happiness, once understood as fleeting and conditional, has now been commodified as the default state—an entitlement, even—and any failure to achieve it becomes evidence of personal defect. we are told not only that we are broken but that we were born broken.

 such claims are more than falsehoods; they are ideological shackles.